 Challenging Market Dynamics

-Bitcoin cash is very similar to bitcoin in terms of its underlying technology, as bitcoin cash is in and of itself a hard fork of gitcoin.
+Bitcoin Cash is very similar to Bitcoin in terms of its underlying technology, as Bitcoin Cash is in and of itself a hard fork of Bitcoin.
 However, the two are quite different from the perspective of interested traders.